McPhail Family Website

 The wind came hard off the Atlantic that winter, pressing low against the black houses of Killiemor as though it meant to flatten them into the peat.
 Malcolm McPhail stood outside his father’s dwelling, his breath rising in pale clouds, watching the cattle huddle against the stone dyke.
 He was a boy still, no more than eleven, but already he understood that something in the world had shifted.

-John, his father did not speak of it plainly.
+John, his father, did not speak of it plainly.
 Few men did.
 But the talk moved through Mull like a quiet illness.
 Discontent.
 Changes for the worse.
 Even talk of dissent.
 Words that did not belong to the old tongue.

 Malcolm had been christened in the kirk at Kilninian, as his father John had been before him, and his father Alexander before that, and his father Angus before him, and his father Paul.
 As far back as the folklore told, they were men of honor, women of wisdom, families of tradition, and a clan of resilience.
 The minister spoke of order, of obedience, of God’s will made manifest even in hardship.
 Malcolm listened, but he watched the faces of the older men.
 He heard the whispers of his mother among the other women.
 He saw something in them that did not align with the minister’s words.
-Something closer to betrayal.
+Something closer to dissent.

 Malcolm was born about twenty years after the final defeat of the Jacobite cause.
 The rebellion had spun itself out before Malcolm was born, but on Mull history was never truly past.
 Old men still spoke of Culloden in lowered voices.
 Some had marched.
 Others had lost fathers, brothers, or cousins on that distant moor east of Inverness.
 The Prince was gone, the Stuart cause defeated, yet its shadow lingered across the Highlands.